-The engine can be gasoline or diesel, it is located transversely in front with torque drive to all wheels.
-Cheaper models have front-wheel drive (the first generation on the rear wheels).
+The engine can be petrol or diesel, it is located transversely in the front with torque drive to all wheels.
+Cheaper models have a drive to the front wheels (the first generation has a drive to the rear wheels).

-Sportage's main competitors are cars Hyundai Tucson, Ford Escape, Renault Duster, Peugeot 4008, Mitsubishi ASX, Nissan Qashqai, Citroën C4 Aircross, Skoda Yeti, Suzuki Vitara, Toyota RAV4 and Honda CR-V.
+The main competitors of the Sportage are cars Hyundai Tucson, Ford Escape, Renault Duster, Peugeot 4008, Mitsubishi ASX, Nissan Qashqai, Citroën C4 Aircross, Skoda Yeti, Suzuki Vitara, Toyota RAV4 and Honda CR-V.

 First generation (NB-7, 1993—2005)

-The body of the car was produced as a 3-door convertible and 5-door station wagon (SUV) 4440 mm long, 1855 mm wide, 1635 mm high.
+The car body was produced as a 3-door convertible and 5-door station wagon (SUV) with a length of 4440 mm, a width of 1855 mm, a height of 1635 mm.
 The wheelbase was 2650 mm.
 The body is based on a ladder-type frame, which makes it an SUV.
-In 1997, the Sportage became the first family car in the world to be equipped with a knee airbag.
+In 1997, the Sportage became the world's first family car equipped with a knee airbag.

-The car received a very low safety rating from the Australian New Car Assessment Program (ANCAP) - just one out of five.
+The car received a very poor safety rating from the Australian New Car Assessment Program (ANCAP) - just one out of five.

 Second generation (JE/KM, 2005—2010)

-At the 2004 Paris Motor Show, the second generation was presented to the public.
-Since that time, the car has moved from an SUV to the class of crossovers with a monocoque body and is based on the same platform as Hyundai Elantra.
-The body is only a 5-door wagon with a length of 4351 mm, a width of 1800 mm and a height of 1694 mm.
+At the Paris Motor Show in 2004, the second generation was presented to the public.
+Since then, the car has moved from an SUV to a crossover class with a monocoque body and is based on the same platform as Hyundai Elantra.
+The body is only a 5-door station wagon, 4351 mm long, 1800 mm wide and 1694 mm high.
 The car was assembled in South Korea, China, Slovakia, Russia, Malaysia, Ukraine and Ecuador.

-The Sportage earned the highest rating of 5 out of 5 stars in side and frontal crash tests from the National Highway Traffic Safety Administration (NHTSA).
-However, the American Institute for Highway Safety (IIHS) gave only 2 out of 5 stars overall rating, see below for detailed ratings:
+The Sportage earned a top rating of 5 out of 5 stars in side and frontal crash tests from the National Highway Traffic Safety Administration (NHTSA).
+However, the U.S. Insurance Institute for Highway Safety (IIHS) gave it only a 2 out of 5 star overall rating, with detailed scores below:

 - Side Crash Test - Acceptable